10 High Monthly Dividend ETFs Revealed

 Invesco CEF Income Composite ETF (NYSEARca:PCEF)

 This fund tracks the S-Network Composite Closed-End Fund IndexSM.
 The fund generally invests at least 90% of its total assets in securities of funds included in the Index.
 The Fund is a “fund-of-funds,” as it invests its assets in the common shares of funds included in the Index rather than in individual securities.
+This pool of investment totals nearly $1 billion.

 Investors should conduct their own due diligence to confirm that the various funds’ other metrics, such as share-price trend, payout ratios, long-term and short-term total returns, etc., support their portfolio strategies and choose their investment equities accordingly.